coccoinomane/anon-integration-guide/projects/convex/README.md

 ## Claim rewards

-- TODO: Show my claimable rewards on Convex
+- Show my claimable rewards on Convex on Ethereum
-- TODO: Claim all of my available rewards on Convex
+- Claim all of my available rewards on Convex on Ethereum
-- TODO: Claim my LP rewards on Convex
+- Claim rewards from pool CRV+cvxCRV on Convex on Ethereum

 ### CRV and CVX staking